mewfinity06/starburst/README.md

-# Starburst - A new language
+# Starburst - The Nova compiler

-Starburst is a language that attempts to build off of Rust!
+Nova is a language that attempts to build off of Rust!

 ## About

+### Inspiration

+* Rust - First and foremost, Rust is my favorite language.
+There are a LOT of similarities between Rust and Nova, mostly in syntax and semantics.
+Bit there are a lot of my own liberties in Nova

+### Notes and Thoughts

+* Maybe we should just compile down to C doe and then call a C compiler?
+Maybe down to C++?
+I don't want to transpile to Rust because I don't want to deal with the borrow checker (he's a bitch!) if only we could turn it off...

 ## Development